KaburaJ/Booking-App/README.md

 ![Expected result image](https://github.com/KaburaJ/Booking-App/blob/main/images/Image001.PNG)

-In order to get the desired result above, this dart file is necessary.
+In order to get the reproduceable code of the desired result above, this dart file is necessary.
 </br>

 ```dart